loganSQL/SQLPRO/SQLPS/ps_sqlservice.md

 # To start the Database Engine with startup options
 Add startup options to the end of the net start "SQL Server (MSSQLSERVER)" statement, separated by a space.
 When started using net start, startup options use a slash (/) instead of a hyphen (-).

+# -m single user mode
-# -f starting sql instance with minima config and put it in single-user mode
+# -f starting sql instance with minima config
 net start "SQL Server (MSSQLSERVER)" /f /m
 -or-
 net start MSSQLSERVER /f /m
+#
+# -m"SQLCMD"  => limits connections to a single connection and that connection must identify itself as the SQLCMD client program.
+Use this option when you are starting SQL Server in single-user mode and an unknown client application is taking the only available connection
+#
+# -m"Microsoft SQL Server Management Studio - Query"  => To connect through the Query Editor in Management Studio

 ###############
 # SQL Agent